 If travelling from Abu Dhabi, take the Ghweifat Highway (E11) towards Dubai.
 Then take Exit 29 to King Salman Bin Abdulaziz Al Saud Street (D94).
 Continue on until you see signs to JBR.

 Parking for the public is limited along the JBR walk, however, there are hourly paid green parking zones and also some parking spots along JBR The Walk.
-If visiting JBR The Beach, you can avail yourself three hours of free parking at the underground mall parking, when you spend AED 100 or more at any participating outlet, Roxy Cinemas and/or Sea Breeze.
+If visiting JBR The Beach, you can avail yourself of three hours of free parking at the underground mall parking, when you spend AED 100 or more at any participating outlet, Roxy Cinemas and/or Sea Breeze.

 Valet parking service is also available for AED 55 (standard) and AED 110 (VIP) per day per vehicle.